niuzehao/gnn-gp/README.md

 [Graph Neural Network-Inspired Kernels for Gaussian Processes in Semi-Supervised Learning](https://openreview.net/pdf?id=flap0Bo6TK_)

-The code performs Gaussian Process (GP) inference by using kernels derived from the infinite-width limit of the graph neural networks (GNNs).
+The code performs Gaussian Process (GP) inference by using kernels derived from the infinite-width limit of the Graph Neural Networks (GNNs).
 The inference is scalable to large graph datasets through recursive Nystrom approximation of each layer.

 # Examples